1. About naproxen

 - If you're taking naproxen for a long time or at risk of getting a stomach ulcer, your doctor may prescribe a medicine to protect your stomach.

-It can also be taken under medical supervision by children to treat:
+It can also be prescribed to children to treat:

 - muscle and bone disorders for babies from 1 month